felias-fogg/dw-link/docs/manual.md

 Debugging with Arduino IDE 2 is probably the most straightforward approach.
 You only have to install two board manager files before you can start.

-However, you must keep in mind that you cannot use the `Arduino Uno` selection in the `Tools` menu to debug a UNO board.
+However, you must keep in mind that you cannot use the `Arduino Uno` selection in the `Tools` menu to debug an UNO board.
 You have to select the `Atmega328` board from the MiniCore package instead and select `External 16 MHz` as the clock source.

 ### 5.1 Installing board manager files